Home » Mexico » Monterrey Safety 2023: How Safe is Monterrey for Travel?

 Breathing Safely in Monterrey: Carbon Monoxide Awareness and Prevention

-Carbon monoxide is a colorless and odorless gas that can leak inside the home from faulty appliances, including heating systems, furnaces, gas water heaters, stoves, fireplaces, generators, etc.
+Carbon monoxide is a colorless and odorless gas that can leak inside hotels from faulty appliances, including heating systems, furnaces, gas water heaters, stoves, fireplaces, generators, etc.

 Early symptoms of CO poisoning include headaches, dizziness, nausea, disorientation, weakness, chest discomfort, and loss of consciousness.
-Prolonged inhalation of CO can cause paralysis, brain damage, and death.
+Prolonged inhalation of CO can cause paralysis, brain damage, and loss of life.

-Fortunately, no one has died as a result of carbon monoxide poisoning in Monterrey.
+Fortunately, no one has been fatally poisoned by CO in Monterrey.
 However, following the catastrophe in Mexico City, where this gas poisoned three visitors in an Airbnb, authorities are requesting that this subject be taken more seriously.

 For example, hotels and rental properties should install CO detectors within 10ft of each bedroom.
 As an added layer of protection, authorities are urging tourists to bring their own CO detectors whenever they travel.

-Although there have been no CO-poisoning deaths in Monterrey, it’s better to be aware that such a possibility exists.
+Although there have been no CO poisoning incidents in Monterrey, it’s better to be aware that such a possibility exists.

 Monterrey Weather Patterns: What to Expect?